 Parental leave can be taken as:

-- two separate periods, each consisting of not less than 6 weeks and not more than 22 weeks
+- two separate periods, each consisting of not less than 6 weeks and not more than 26 weeks in total

 - 1 or more days per week